How to Learn English Smarter and Faster

 In fact, learning English one of the most mentally challenging things you can do.
 Research shows that people who speak multiple languages or people who study languages have better mental skills and improved mental health.

-All things considered, people who study English instead of other languages have a few advantages.
+All things considered people who study English instead of other languages have a few advantages.
 For one thing, English is the language of the internet and of global entertainment.
 That means that no matter where you are in the world, you’ll probably have access to some English resources to learn from (like TV shows, music, books, websites, podcasts, blogs, etc.).
 You can use all of these resources to put together your own library of learning materials.
-Moreover, there are more people studying English in the world than any other language, according to British Council.
+Moreover, there are more people studying English in the world than any other language, according to the British Council.
 This means that you can study and talk with other people in English in any country.

 Learn smart.
 Learn fast.

 Here’s a great quote from another Gladwell book, Blink: The Power of Thinking Without Thinking: